timkuijsten/wiresep/doc/sessionmaintenance.md

 # Session maintenance

-This is a rough sketch of all aspects related to session management.
+This is a sketch of all aspects related to session management.
 It consists of the following:
 * session setup from both the responder and initiator perspective
 * packet send and receive path when a valid session exists
 * session expiry and destruction